comdex-official/networks/testnet/comets-test/README.md

 # comets-test
 > This is comdex testnet chain
-> GENESIS NOT PUBLISHED
+> GENESIS TO BE  PUBLISHED
-> PEERS NOT PUBLISHED
+> PEERS TO BE PUBLISHED

 1st testnet for comdex-official/comdex application.